-To improve the corrections to LFV processes of $l_j\rightarrow{l_i\gamma}$, people discuss different SM extension models, for example minimal R-symmetric supersymmetric standard model\cite{9}, MSSM extension with gauged baryon and lepton numbers \cite{21}, SM extension with a hidden $U(1)_X$ gauged symmetry\cite{new1} and lepton numbers and supersymmetric low-scale seesaw models\cite{new2}.
+To improve the corrections to LFV processes of $l_j\rightarrow{l_i\gamma}$, people discuss different SM extended models\cite{220725}, for example minimal R-symmetric supersymmetric standard model\cite{9}, MSSM extension with gauged baryon and lepton numbers \cite{21}, SM extension with a hidden $U(1)_X$ gauged symmetry\cite{new1} and lepton numbers and supersymmetric low-scale seesaw models\cite{new2}.
 It is worth noting that in our previous work, we have studied lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ in the $U(1)_X$SSM model\cite{20}.
-The above works of our example and most of the research on LFV are studied with the mass eigenstate method.
-Using this method to find sensitive parameters is often not intuitive and clear enough, which depends on the mass eigenstate of the particle and rotation matrixes.
+The above works and most of the research on LFV are studied with the mass eigenstate method.
+Using this method to find sensitive parameters is often not intuitive and clear enough, which depends on the mass eigenstates of the particles and rotation matrixes.
 It will lead us to pay too much attention to many unimportant parameters.
-Now we use a novel calculation method called Mass Insertion Approximation(MIA)\cite{04,07,05,06}, which uses the electroweak interaction eigenstate and treats perturbatively the mass insertions changing slepton flavor.
-By means of mass insertions inside the propagators of the electroweak interaction sleptons eigenstates, at the analytical level, we can find many parameters that have a direct impact on LFV.
-It is worth noting that these parameters are considered all the possible flavor mixings among the SUSY partners of the leptons, in which their particular origin has no assumptions and is independent of the model\cite{07}.
+Now we use a novel calculation method called as Mass Insertion Approximation(MIA)\cite{04,07,05,06}, which uses the electroweak interaction eigenstate and treats perturbatively the mass insertions changing slepton flavor.
+By means of mass insertions inside the propagators of the electroweak interaction sleptons eigenstates, at the analytical level, we can find many parameters that have direct impact on LFV.
+It is worth noting that these parameters are considered between all possible flavor blends among SUSY partner of leptons, in which their particular origin has no assumption and is independent of the model\cite{07}.
 In addition, the MIA method has been applied to other works related to LFV, including the $h, H, A \rightarrow{\tau\mu}$ decays induced from SUSY loops\cite{07}, effective lepton flavor violating $H\ell_i\ell_j$ vertex from right-handed neutrinos\cite{06}, one-loop effective LFV $Zl_kl_m$ vertex from heavy neutrinos\cite{05} and so on.
 This method provides very simple and intuitive analytical formula, and is also clear about the changes of the main parameters affecting lepton taste destruction, which provides a new idea for other work of LFV in the future.

 In the process of LFV, because the mass of $\tau$ lepton is much greater than $\mu$ and $e$, there are more LFV decay channels\cite{08}.
 The decay processes of $l_j\rightarrow{l_i\gamma}$ are the most interesting.
 This work is to study the LFV of the $l_j\rightarrow{l_i\gamma}$ processes under the $U(1)_X$SSM model.
 The effects of different reasonable parameter spaces on the branching ratio Br($l_j\rightarrow{l_i\gamma}$) are compared.
 The latest upper limits on the LFV branching ratio of $\mu\rightarrow{e\gamma}$,~$\tau\rightarrow{\mu\gamma}$ and $\tau\rightarrow{e\gamma}$ at 90\% confidence level (C.L.)\cite{10} are